Pretzel Sandwich Buns

 9. Cook for 30 seconds, flip over, and cook for 30 seconds longer.
 Using a slotted spoon, return the buns to the baking sheet.

-10. Using scissors or a sharp knife, cut 1/2"-deep crosses into the center of each bun.
-Sprinkle with coarse sea salt.
+10. While the pretzel buns are still warm from the water, sprinkle them with coarse sea salt.
+Using scissors or a sharp knife, cut 1/2"-deep crosses into the center of each bun.
+Boil, top, and score the remaining 5 buns.

 Tips from our Bakers

 • These pretzels can also be shaped into long stuffed sandwich-style buns, perfect for grilled sausage with peppers and onions or brats and sauerkraut.
-After the first rise, simply divide the dough into eight pieces, shaping them each into a ball.
+After the first rise, simply divide the dough into eight pieces (125g each), shaping them each into a ball.
 Flatten the balls into 6" disks and roll them into logs, pinching the seam and ends to seal.
 On a clean, dry work surface (no oil, no flour), use two hands to drag each log toward you; the friction of the work surface should seal the seam and smooth out the surface of the bun.
-Let the buns rest for 15 minutes, then boil and bake them according to the recipe instructions, slashing them diagonally or lengthwise.
+Let the buns rest for 15 minutes, then boil them, 3 logs at a time, and bake them according to the recipe instructions, slashing them diagonally or lengthwise.

 • Interested in baking these pretzels with lye instead of baking soda?
 While wearing eye protection and rubber or latex gloves, mix 20g food-grade lye into a non-reactive bowl holding 500g cold water and stir to dissolve.
 Transfer your shaped pretzel to the bath and let soak for 10 to 15 seconds.
 Place the pretzel on a stainless steel rack over parchment to catch any excess solution.
 After a few minutes, transfer the dipped pretzel to a silicone or parchment-lined baking sheet.
 The dough can then be scored, salted, and baked.
 To dispose of the diluted lye solution, pour it directly down the drain, then follow with a few seconds of cold water from the sink faucet.
 For a guide to using lye in your baking, see our blog post, A baker’s tips for safely working with lye.